Skip to content

 Why use a broker for a self-employed mortgage?

-Self-employed mortgages are where brokers add the most value.
-The difference between lenders’ income assessments can mean tens of thousands of pounds in borrowing capacity — try the borrowing calculator for a baseline figure, then talk to a broker for a tailored result.
-A broker knows which lender will assess your income most generously and which criteria you need to meet.
+Self-employed mortgages are where a broker earns their keep.
+The gap between how two lenders assess the same income can run to tens of thousands of pounds of borrowing.
+Try the borrowing calculator for a rough figure, then speak to a broker for one tailored to you.
+A broker knows which lender reads your income most generously and what criteria you’ll need to meet.

-At Clearview Mortgage Solutions, we specialise in self-employed applications, including buy-to-let for landlord clients and bad credit where the case is complex.
-Compare deals across the market or speak to us — no obligation.
+At Clearview Mortgage Solutions, we specialise in self-employed applications, including buy-to-let cases for landlords and bad credit where things get complicated.
+Compare deals across the market or talk to us for a free, no-obligation chat.